danerbrear/domain-api-info/README.md

 The project contains different services that are separated into individual Docker container images:
 - Handler

-## Run a container image locally
-1. `cd` into a project file with a `package.json` file in its directory
-2. run `npm run start-docker`

-## Run and debug with Chrome

-3. First run the container image.
-In a new chrome tab, go to `about:inspect`.
-Select the link, "Open dedicated DevTools for Node", to see a console for all active connections.
+- Reverse DNS

-## Run tests
+## Prerequisites

+1. You must have the Docker CLI installed

+If not, follow the steps in [this link](https://docs.docker.com/engine/install/) to install Docker.

+## Start the Docker containers (workers)

-To test in the container: First run the container image, then execute `npm run docker-test`.
+From the root directory of the project, run `npm run start-containers`

-To test the server locally: First run the container image, then execute `npm test`
+Note: To see all active containers, run `docker ps`

 ## CI/CD